 - domestic violence.

 You can read more data on alcohol use and misuse on the Scottish Public Health Observatory (ScotPHO) website (external).
+You will also find data on key alcohol indicators in Scotland in the latest MESAS monitoring report.

 Alcohol and health inequalities